ryjen/ryjen.github.io/content/post/12-bar-blues.md

 ## 12 bar blues: Rhythm and Changes

-The 12 bar blues rhythm formula: `4 - 2 - 2 - 1 - 1 - 1 - 1` is in terms of **bars per chord progression**, meaning each value is a complete **bar** of `one two three four` in common time.
+As a intro, the 12 bar blues rhythm formula looks like

+`4 · 2 · 2 · 1 · 1 · 1 · 1`

+It is in terms of **bars per chord progression**, meaning each value is a complete **bar** of `one two three four` in common time.

-If we apply the roman numerals **I - IV - V** from a scale to this pattern it looks like:
+If we apply the roman numerals **I - IV - V** from a scale to this pattern it looks more like:

-`I I I I - IV IV - I I - V - IV - I - V`
+`I I I I · IV IV · I I · V · IV · I · V`

 It will make more sense in the next section so just remember the fist _chord progression_ (I to IV) is four bars followed by two bars and so on.